leomozzer/frontend-developer-challenge/README.md

 ### Description

-I used React Hooks, axios, Material-UI to create this project
+I used React Hooks, Axios and Material-UI to create this project

 ### View Project
 [Live Demo](https://ps-linx-leonardo.herokuapp.com).